agiletodd/agiletodd.github.io/training.md

 Attending this course will give you a credit to taking the Professional Scrum Developer I exam.
 Upon passing the exam you will receive a PSD certification.

 [Click here for more information](https://www.scrum.org/Courses/Professional-Scrum-Developer)

+### Frequently Asked Questions

++ **Do I get a certification?**
+Attending a class will give you a credit to take an online Scrum.org exam (PSM I or PSD I).
+To attain a certification, you must pass the exam with a mark of 85% or higher.
+Both the PSM I and PSD I are online, multiple choice exams with a one hour time-box.
++ **Do I get PDUs for attending Scrum.org courses?**
+Students of Scrum.org courses are able to claim 14 PDUs after attending a two-day Professional Scrum Foundations (PSF), Professional Scrum Master (PSM), Professional Scrum Product Owner (PSPO), or Scaled Professional Scrum (SPS) course and 21 PDUs after attending a three-day Professional Scrum Developer (PSD) course.
+Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
+Students can claim PDUs under PMI's "Education courses provided by other third party providers” category.
+You can claim your PDUs online at [https://ccrs.pmi.org](https://ccrs.pmi.org).